Sid200026/EinNel/README.md

-# EinNell
+# EinNel
+## EXPOund Hackathon Project : An employee perfomance review system

-### Expound Hackathon Project
+### Features

-##### To-Do List

-2 types of user
+2 types of users are there
-1. Employee
+#### 1. Employee
-2. Authority
+#### 2. Authority

-No sign up page for authorities

-Sign up for employee

-But that won't activate the account

-Login page for both authority and employee
+Login Page for both employee and authorities, however signup page is only for employees

-###### Employees
+#### Employees

-1. Can see their to do list of tasks
+1. Can see their to do list of tasks and complete them
 2. Can see their head details ( Name, phone, mail)
 3. Can send mail to superiors
-4. Can edit their personal details
+4. Can edit their personal details ( Only once )
-5. Cannot edit email, phone and name ( Requires authority to modify it )
+5. Can chat with their senior and other employees under that senior

-###### Authorities
+#### Authorities

 1. Can create and assign tasks to employees
-2. Can see their employee details
+2. Rate Tasks
-3. Can see their personal details
+3. Can see all the completed tasks
-4. Modify employee details
+4. Contact employees
-5. Promote employees based on recommendations
+5. Promote employees to authority position
-6. Remove employee
+6. Review employee perfomance
+7. Chat with their employees

 ### Team Members
 1. -[@ananya2407](https://github.com/ananya2407)